awhetzel/deduction_estimator/README.md

 ## Downloading and Running the Application

 The following instructions are for linux systems and they assume you have Git and Python installed.
+This process will also work in the Ubuntu shell for Windows 10.
+These instructions encourage the use of a virtual environment (python-venv) that provides python-pip to make the installation and use of dependencies fairly painless.

 * Clone the repository from github: